What Is a PKI Certificate and How Do I Get One?

 What Is Public Key Infrastructure?

-Public key infrastructure is the “everything” — the technologies, policies, framework, procedures, etc. — that encompasses and supports public key encryption and authentication.
+Public key infrastructure is the set of technologies, policies, frameworks, procedures, that encompasses and supports public key encryption and authentication.
 PKI was developed by a British intelligence agency named Government Communications Headquarters (GCHQ) back in the 1960s.

 A PKI certificate involves the use of mathematically related key pairs, known as the public key and private key, which are generated and assigned to verify the identities of the endpoints.
 These keys are also used for encrypting and decrypting the data.